 Anti-virus evasion is a problem every penetration tester has to deal with.
 Any file that touches disk or loads in a browser is an opportunity for anti-virus to catch you.

-Applet Kit - Cobalt Strike's Java Injector, the Java Signed Applet attack, and Smart Applet attacks.
-You may modify the injector payload, sign an applet with your own certificate, or add new exploits to the smart applet attack.
+The Applet Kit is source code to Cobalt Strike's Java Injector, the Java Signed Applet attack, and Smart Applet attacks.
+You may modify the injector payload, sign the applet attack with your code signing certificate, or add new exploits to the smart applet attack.
 The supplied Cortana script integrates your modifications into the auto-exploit server and the Java attacks under the Attacks -> Web Drive-by menu.

 Licensed Cobalt Strike users may access the arsenal through Help -> Arsenal.

 When you use a Metasploit® Framework exploit or attack--know that the Metasploit® Framework's artifacts are well understood by most anti-virus products and they will get caught.

 You should always use Cobalt Strike's Java Attacks over the Metasploit® Framework's built-in Java attacks.
 If a Metasploit® Framework module generates an executable--you should specify an Artifact Kit executable to get past anti-virus.

 Metasploit® Framework modules that generate an executable usually accept an EXE::Custom option.
 Use Attacks -> Packages -> Windows EXE to generate the right type of executable for the module.
 Set the EXE::Custom option to point to it.
 Many privilege escalation exploits (post/windows/local/* in the Metasploit® Framework) accept custom executables.